Graduate, Law, and Non-Traditional Student Housing

 The Off-Campus Housing Coordinator is available to meet with individuals or small groups to provide consultation to learn more about navigating the off-campus housing market.
 Contact Housing Services to make an appointment.

-The annual Off-Campus Housing Fair will be held in the Pryzbyla Center Great Room on Wednesday, January 29, 2014.
-This fair brings over 30 apartment complex managers to campus, along with vendors who offer services for apartment living.
+The annual Off-Campus Housing Fair will be held in the Pryzbyla Center Great Room on Wednesday, April 6, 2016.
+This fair brings apartment complex managers to campus, along with vendors who offer services for apartment living.